HowardsPlayPen/Windows-AudioDevice-Select/README.md

 Once I wrote the code I found that other repositories exist for the same thing - e.g. https://github.com/yan0lovesha/AudioSwitch an implementation in Rust.

-It was an interesting voyage though as this implementation uses an interface that is clearly a Windows supported one but must have been reverse engineered - hence the PolicyConfig.h file I downloaded from the internet.
+It was an interesting voyage though, as this implementation uses an interface that is clearly a Windows supported one, but must have been reverse engineered - hence the standalone PolicyConfig.h file that I downloaded from the internet.
 To me it is an example of the breathtaking craziness of Microsoft and why you need to jump through hoops to do such a simple task

 To call this application you can merely :